gabe00122/personal-site/src/posts/transformer_rl.md

 ## RNNs

-I found that if you substitute self attention layers with gru layers and do full back prop through time it does well but trains at only 1/4th the speed of the transformer.
+I found that if you substitute self attention layers with gru layers and do full back prop through time the model is respectable but only around 1/4th the training speed of a similarly sized transformer with a BPTT length of 512.
+Even for RL the lack of parallelism can make training RNNs significantly slower than transformers.
 A MLP fails to progress beyond a basic level of reward.
 <Image
   url="/blog/transformer/arch.png"